 For 2018, our flood-rescue Greis was the completed project which meant Edelweiss didn’t attend many events.
 Garage-mate Greta was in project mode and had some problems that were looming.
 To make room for new cars and also continue improving upon what I already own, I realized that Edelweiss and Greta were redundant.
 Greta was the unique 100E, but Edelweiss had lower miles, no engine bay or underside corrosion, and blue interior.
 Remember: he’s also way more sentimental, too.
 The easiest thing to do was take all of the aspects of Greta that I love and make Edelweiss the perfect 100 “E.”

 Now slowly approaching the 70K mark, Edelweiss can officially be considered a completed vehicle and a permanent member of the collection.
 Not only is he the longest-running member of the family, he’s also been the most reliable.
 It must have been a good day at the factory or maybe it’s just luck, but whatever it is, Edelweiss has been here through most of my time as T44Brian and isn’t going anywhere.
-He’s the only car that has his own garage spot – Literally, his name is on the wall.
-And maybe at this point with all the other cars and everything else going on, he’s a little ignored.
-But when it is time for a Sunday drive, he’s the only one who seems to start right up.
+He will join Greis in the West Garage Museum in late 2019.

 Notable Mods & Changes for 2019